flythings/python/docs/ActionModule.md

         flythings.registerAction("<name>", test, foi="<device>", parameterType=flythings.ActionDataTypes.TEXT)
     ```

-- **registerActionForSeries**(String name, String observableProperty, String unit, Function callback, String foi, String procedure, ActionDataTypes parameterType)
+- **registerActionForSeries**(String name, String observableProperty, String unit, Function callback, String foi, String procedure, ActionDataTypes parameterType, String alias)
     **Description**: registers an action with the server, when the action is later run by the web client the callback is executed.
     **Params**:
       - name: (Mandatory) Identifier of the action.